zuchunshan/NNparser/readme.md

 2. Some models, such as `densenet`, will take significantly longer to render network graph because of its complexity.
 Based on our test (with CPU instead of GPU), `densenet121` takes about several minutes to finish, while `densenet161/densenet169` would require more than 2 hours to generate corresponding PDF file.

+3. `inception v3` model will pop size inconsistency error when default values of `H` and `W` are used, because 224 is too small to have valid padding/kernel size after certain layers of processing, one can fix it by switching to a bigger initial value.
+E.g. `python torch2table.py -n inception_v3 -H 299 -W 299`

 ### 2.2.
 Tensorflow version: keras2table

 ##### 2.2.1.
 Command

 - type the command as the following format to get the results

-`python keras2table.py -n ResNet50 -b 1 -e 1`
+`python keras2table.py -n ResNet50`

 - three optional arguments are:

 -n: the name of the neural network model.
 Tested models are listed below.
 Please note that the name is **case-sensitive**

--b: batch-size of the input data
+-b: batch-size of the input data, default at 1

--e: element size in byte, for example, float32 = 4, int8 =1, etc.
+-e: element size in byte, for example, float32 = 4, int8 =1, etc., default at 1

--c: channel size of the input data tensor, default at 3 for RGB pictures
+-c: channel size of the input data tensor, default at 3 (for RGB pictures)

 -H: height size of the input data tensor, default at 250